tianon/wishlist/zulip.md

   - (as above) a way to default some or all channels to dropping straight into "general chat" (or maybe a customizable "default topic" per channel) when they're selected

 - per-conversation customizable notifications
+  - > Does it have the option of different ring tones for different channels?
   - in most chat apps, the notifications for a given conversation allow long-clicking in the notification area and setting custom sounds, etc specific to that conversation
   - ideally this could be per-topic so that really important conversations can have a unique sound, but per-channel would be really reasonable too ("important" conversations can be split off into a separate channel pretty reasonably, even though topics feel cleaner and like a little sub-channel)